-We can’t help keeping our eyes peeled for fodder wherever we go and this sunday supper sees us celebrating a family forage with a moules mariniere feast fit for any self respecting king worthy of the name Neptune.
+We can’t help keeping our eyes peeled for fodder wherever we go!
+This Sunday supper sees us celebrating a family forage with a Moules Mariniere feast fit for Neptune himself!

-Once you’ve collected your bounty it’s time to get them ready for supper, Mussels that have been taken from the seabed rather than rope grown like shop bought ones will have grit inside them, soak them in salted water for 30 minutes which will allow them to breathe and filter, pushing out any grit or sand inside their shells, then remove the barnacles with a scourer or brush and pull off the beard that sticks out from the shell then run them under clean water and tap any that are partly open, if they do not shut then discard them.
+Once you’ve collected your bounty it’s time to get them ready for supper!
+Mussels that have been taken from the seabed rather than rope grown like shop bought ones will have grit inside them.
+Before prepping, soak them in salted water for 30 minutes.
+This allows them to breathe and filter, pushing out any grit or sand inside their shells.
+Secondly, remove the barnacles with a scourer or brush and pull off the beard that sticks out from the shell.
+Lastly, run them under clean water and tap any that are partly open, if they do not shut then discard them.

 Time : under 5 minutes